A travelling wave approach to a multi-agent system with a path-graph topology

 \section{Controllers for the boundaries}

 We now design a feedback controller compensating the fact that the agents are not identical.
 The motivation is to prevent the undesired reflection of the wave to shorten the settling time.
-To control the wave at the boundary, we first have to assume that the input in (\ref{eq:eq1}) is nonzero and investigate its properties.
-For now, we consider only the input $W_{\text{r},i}$ and we set $W_{\text{f},i}=0$.
-Hence, the model (\ref{eq:eq1}) of the $n$th agent changes to
+To control the wave at the boundary, we first have to assume that the external input in (\ref{eq:eq1}) is nonzero and investigate its properties.
+For now, we consider that $\inpr_{i}\neq 0$ and we set $\inpf_{i}=0$.
+Hence, (\ref{eq:eq1}) for the $i$th agent changes to

-The input $\extInput(s)$ generates a wave that propagates in the system in the same manner as (\ref{eq:anp1}) and (\ref{eq:bnp1}), only (\ref{eq:waveProp}) is changed as follows
+The input $\inpr_i(s)$ generates a wave that propagates in the system in the same manner as (\ref{eq:anp1}) and (\ref{eq:bnp1}), only (\ref{eq:waveProp}) is changed as follows